-Spanish IV Cour Course No rse No.H7014EY
+Spanish IV Course No.H7014EY

-Elective: NCAA Prerequisite: Spanish III or Spanish for heritage Year-Long 1 credit
+Elective: NCAA Prerequisite: Spanish III or Spanish for Heritage Semester 1 credit

-sneakers III
+Speakers III

 This course is considered a pre-AP course which emphasizes communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skills in real-life situations.
 This includes vocabulary usage, language control, communication strategies, and cultural awareness.
 The course strives not to overemphasize grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture and to prepare for the AP Spanish Language and Culture course, Spanish IV is taught almost exclusively in Spanish.
 Spanish IV is approximately equivalent to an upper-intermediate college or university course in Spanish language and culture.